OISTE/repository/OWGTMCPS.md

 ### 6.2.8  Method of activating private key

-The private key in Certification Authorities in the OGTM is activated by initiating the PKI Software and activating the HSM where the key is stored.
+The private key in Certification Authorities in the OWGTM is activated by initiating the PKI Software and activating the HSM where the key is stored.
 This process requires at least a dual-person control, except for Issuing CAs where automatic key activation in case of system failure or restart is allowed.

 The activation of Subscriber’s private key is stipulated in section 6.4.